Graphic designers can make a pretty tidy living these days.

 You may want to specialize in one or two types of graphics or experiment with different ones.
 Once you have decided what kind of graphics you want to design, you should build a portfolio of sample graphics that you can send potential clients.

 You can offer your services on Fiverr, look for roles on freelance job boards, or keep your eye open for opportunities on Facebook or LinkedIn.
 You can also seek out Social Media managers, OBMS, or Pinterest managers, and cold pitch your services to them.

 I have always found the secret sauce for a successful pitch is making it custom to the business you’re pitching.
 It proves you did your homework on that particular business and understand what its needs are.
 Then I like to add in a tailor-made mockup of the kind of graphics I could create for them.

-For additional help finding clients, I highly recommend Horkey Handbook’s 30 Days or Less to Virtual Assistant Success, as designing simple graphics falls under the many services that VAs can offer.
+For additional help finding clients, I recommend Tawnya Sutherland’s free training bundle, (which includes 200 services you can offer as a VA) as designing simple graphics falls under the many services that you can offer as a VA.